-I’m a freelance Broadcast Engineer, Developer and Consultant spending my time between London and Santa Monica, currently employed by
+I’m a Broadcast Technical Director and Consultant spending my time between London and Santa Monica, currently employed by

 I pride myself on providing a great customer experience, transforming your ideas and suggestions into creative cutting edge technology to elevate broadcast quality past that of your competitors or simply to maintain existing high standards.
 My experience also expands through the technical side of broadcast into the production and business sides of the operation and I can swiftly adapt and become a valuable resource throughout your project.